zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

       MemAdjustedUsedPercent were added.
 Theses datapoints include Buffers, Cached and Free in the memory used calculation.
 These datapoints are not added by default.
-To use the datapoints you will need to create datapoints called MemAdjustedUsed and MemAdjustedUsedPercent on the device template.
+To use the datapoints you will need to create datapoints called MemAdjustedUsed and MemAdjustedUsedPercent in the mem datasource on the device template.

 HardDisk (in /Devices/Server/SSH/Linux)